This slab apple pie combines buttery crust, sweet, juicy apples, and warm cinnamon spice into a dessert that can feed a crowd!

 Can I bake a pie in a cake pan?

 Absolutely!
-Can pans are usually metal and they conduct heat better than glass pans.
+Cake pans are usually metal, and they conduct heat better than a glass pie plate.
 That just means that you’ll want to watch your pie as it bakes to ensure it doesn’t burn on the edges while the filling is undercooked.

-To compensate, I recommend lowering the temperature of the oven to 325F and cook it for a little longer.
+To compensate, I recommend lowering the temperature of the oven to 325F and cooking it for a little longer.

 - Healthy Pumpkin Cake